elad661/slideclicker/README.md

 If your phone and your laptop are on the same wifi network, slideclicker can use wifi for the screenshots, and then the quality will be a little bit better.
-It'll still use bluetooth for the pageUp / pageDown key presses, and negotiate an "upgrade" to wifi and HTTP for the screenshots - the phone will send the SSID its' connected to to the laptop, and if the laptop sees they're on the same SSID, it'll start a new HTTP server on a random port and listen to screenshot requests from the phone.
+It'll still use bluetooth for the pageUp / pageDown key presses, and negotiate an "upgrade" to wifi and HTTP for the screenshots - the phone will send the SSID it's connected to to the laptop, and if the laptop sees they're on the same SSID, it'll start a new HTTP server on a random port and listen to screenshot requests from the phone.
 Requests will be signed using hmac and a randomally generated key (that is generated on the laptop and sent over to the phone over bluetooth first), so it should be reasonablly safe.